Charles Bonnet Syndrome: Why Am I Having These Visual Hallucinations?

 Initially, he observed symptoms of the syndrome in his 87-year-old grandfather, who was nearly blind from cataracts, yet still "saw" men, women, birds, carriages, buildings, scaffolding, and tapestries before his eyes.

-In 1760, Bonnet described his eponymous syndrome, in which he documented a range of complex visual hallucinations that occurred in seemingly psychologically normal people.
+In 1760, Bonnet described his eponymous syndrome, in which he documented a range of complex visual hallucinations that occurred in seemingly psychologically intact people.

 What Is Charles Bonnet Syndrome?